Brazil

 Final Travel Tip

 If you’re planning a private tour in Rio de Janeiro or exploring Brazil’s cultural gems, make sure your e-visa is approved and printed before departure.
+Travelers should carefully follow official instructions and carry all required documentation, especially for minors.

 Keeping both a digital and physical copy is a smart move.
 This small step in planning ensures your Brazilian adventure begins smoothly — with no surprises at immigration.